No-0Peration/Recon/readme.md

 # ReconScript

-This tool is an automation script for the reconphase during a pentest, it was inspired by a few github repos and tied together.
+This tool is an automation script for the Active reconphase during a pentest, it was inspired by a few github repos and tied together.

 Intended for Kali Linux 2